greenm01/ec4x/docs/ec4x_specs.md

 pu = -100000/657*lambertw((657*np.exp(x - logsumexp(x)))/100000) + psu + 1
 ```

-An Excel spreadsheet is included in the Github 'assets' folder to visualize the relationship.
+An Excel spreadsheet is included in the GitHub 'assets' folder to visualize the relationship.
 You need to have "Python in Excel" enabled for Excel.
 TODO: standalone Python scripts will be provided in the repo.

 ![Alt text](https://github.com/greenm01/ec4x/blob/main/assets/pu_to_ptu.png)
 ![Alt text](https://github.com/greenm01/ec4x/blob/main/assets/ptu_to_pu.png)